-Upload or download one or more files using an FTP or SFTP connection.
-Review the following for additional information:

-Select an FTP connection-Select an FTP connection or define a new connection.

-Note: You can define a new connection prior to using the FTP activity by selecting View | FTP Connections.

-- Transfer ONLY if-Select this option to set conditions for FTP transfer, and then select a condition from the list.
-If you select this option, the FTP activity only runs if the condition you specify is met. - Local directory exists-Select this option to transfer only if a local directory exists, then browse to and select the directory. - Local file exists-Select this option to transfer only if a local file exists, then enter the name of the local file. - Remote directory exists-Select this option to transfer only if a remote directory exists, then browse to and select the directory. - Remote file exists-Select this option to transfer only if a remote file exists, then enter the name of the remote file. - Define Operations-Click to specify the files and other options for the FTP upload or download task.
-Review the following for additional information: - o Operation-Select Upload or Download. - Use file mask-Select this option if you want to select files by using a file mask.
-Then specify file mask filtering options in the File Mask fields at the bottom of the page. - Move files-Select this option to move the files from the source location to the target location instead of copying them. - Retry-Specify the number of times to retry the FTP connection if it fails.

-Activity Description Wait-Specify the number of seconds to wait between retries.
+Activity Description Note: Use drag and drop or up/down arrows to change the order of multiple Find/Replace tasks in one activity.
+To learn how to use the Find and Replace activity, see the following: Automate Find and Replace (video) FTP File Upload or download one or more files using an FTP or SFTP connection.
+Review the following for additional information: Select an FTP connection-Select an FTP connection or define a new connection.
+Note: You can define a new connection prior to using the FTP activity by selecting View FTP Connections .
+Transfer ONLY if-Select this option to set conditions for FTP transfer, and then select a condition from the list.
+If you select this option, the FTP activity only runs if the condition you specify is met.
+Local directory exists-Select this option to transfer only if a local directory exists, then browse to and select the directory.
+Local file exists-Select this option to transfer only if a local file exists, then enter the name of the local file.
+Remote directory exists-Select this option to transfer only if a remote directory exists, then browse to and select the directory.
+Remote file exists-Select this option to transfer only if a remote file exists, then enter the name of the remote file.
+Define Operations-Click to specify the files and other options for the FTP upload of download task.
+Review the following for additional information: Operation-Select Upload or Download.
+Use file mask-Select this option if you want to select files by using a file mask.
+Then specify file mask filtering options in the File Mask fields at the bottom of the page.
+Move files-Select this option to move the files from the source location to the target location instead of copying them.
+Retry-Specify the number of times to retry the FTP connection if it fails.
+Wait-Specify the number of seconds to wait between retries.
 To learn how to use the FTP activity, see the following: Automate FTP Upload and Download (video) Publish Files Publish one or more files to Intelligence Central.
 You can select files created by previous activities in this script or other existing files.
 Review the following for additional information: Files to Publish-Click Manage Files to select files created previously in this script or to browse for other files to publish.
-In the File Collection Editor do one or both of the following: Select one or more previously-created files in the left pane and click Add.
+In the File Collection Editor do one or both of the following: Select one or more previously-created files in the left pane and click Add .
 Click and then browse to select an existing file.
 Publishing Options-Click Publishing Wizard to select an Intelligence Central connection and specify publishing options.
 See Publish to Toad Intelligence Central for more information.